 Hello and welcome!
 I am Elena Prokhorova, a certified mindfulness teacher.
-My students also know me as Namdag - the name I have received from my Tibetan meditation master, Yongey Mingyur Rinpoche.
-I have walked a long path to get where I find myself now.
+My students also know me as Namdag - the name I have received from my teacher, a prominent Tibetan meditation master Yongey Mingyur Rinpoche.

 I have always been fascinated by ancient Indian philosophy, as well as Buddhist teachings and spiritual practices.
 Luckily I had the chance to travel to India and Nepal after graduating from university, and to live there for seven years.
 That is where I had my first taste of Hatha Yoga and meditation, which I have been practicing ever since, for years now, with a varied degree of persistence.